rpriam/stratifreg-code/README.md

 - Joint multi-group regression with continuity or custom constraints at the join point.
 - Supports quantile regression, penalized regression (lasso, ridge, elasticnet), and stratified GMM.
-- Tools for piecewise or regime regression models, not directly available in scikit-learn or statsmodels.
+- Stratified multivariate piecewise regression, not directly available in scikit-learn or statsmodels.

-## Notebook: <br>

 ## Datasets: